 - 5. Select the data type to import: - Subreads: XML file (.subreadset.xml) or ZIP file containing information about subreads from Sequel II and Sequel IIe systems, such as paths to the BAM files.
 Use only ZIP files created by SMRT Link. - HiFi reads: XML file (.consensusreadset.xml) or ZIP file containing information about HiFi reads (reads generated with CCS analysis whose quality value is equal to or greater than 20.)
 Use only ZIP files created by SMRT Link. - Barcodes: FASTA (.fa or .fasta), XML (.barcodeset.xml), or ZIP files containing barcodes. - References: FASTA (.fa or .fasta), XML (.referenceSet.xml), or ZIP files containing a reference sequence for use in starting analyses.
-(Note: If importing from a local system, Reference files must be smaller than 15 MB.) - Target Regions: BED files that specify target genes or regions for analysis; used with the HiFi Target Enrichment and HiFi Mapping applications.
-(See "Appendix D - BED file format for HiFi Target Enrichment and HiFi Mapping applications" on page 170 for details.) - Note: FASTA files imported into SMRT Link must not contain empty lines or non-alphanumeric characters.
+(Note: If importing from a local system, Reference files must be smaller than 15 MB.) - Target Regions (BED): BED files that specify target genes or regions for analysis; used with the PureTarget repeat expansion panel application. - Note: FASTA files imported into SMRT Link must not contain empty lines or non-alphanumeric characters.
 The file name must not start with a number.
-For information about the file types listed here, click here. - 6.
+For information about the file types listed here, click here - 6.
 Navigate to the appropriate file and click Import.
 The sequence data, reference, or barcodes are imported and becomes available in SMRT Link.